MickeMakaron/gyg-framework/README.md

 gyg-framework
 =============
 ##Introduction
-gyg-framework is a framework for easy setup of controllers and pretty URLs.
+gyg-framework is a very simple and lightweight framework for easy setup of controllers and pretty URLs.
+It's essentially an URL parser with some additional features.

+Note that gyg-framework
-* Does not use .htaccess.
+* does not use .htaccess.
-* Simple and lightweight: Only a few files large and designed for complete user configuration.
-Does not depend on any libraries and only uses PHP, HTML and CSS.
+* is fully PHP.
+* has no library dependancies (except standard PHP).

+Features include:
+* URL parsing
+* MVC-like rendering

 ##Setup
 * Extract into the website's root directory.